ia97lies/roblocks/README.md

 ##Custom Components
 It is possible to implement own components as a shared C++ library as all existing components are as well shared libraries.
 All used components must be specified in the Resource/synthetics.conf.

+## Acknowledgements
+I'd like to acknowledge the work of the following people or group:

+* The Polycode framework from Ivan Safrin

+## License
+Synthetics is available under the MIT license.